Section 194C provides for deduction of Tax at source on payment made for contract.

 You need not to worry.

 There are some exceptions for Individuals and HUF.

-- Where the payer is an individual, HUF, AOP or BOI, the provisions of section 194c are not applicable where the total sales, gross receipts or turnover of such individual, HUF, AOP or BOI form the business or profession carried on by them does not exceeds the monetary limits specified u/s 44AB( Rs.
+- Where the payer is an individual, HUF, AOP or BOI, the provisions of section 194C are not applicable where the total sales, gross receipts or turnover of such individual, HUF, AOP or BOI from the business or profession carried on by them does not exceeds the monetary limits specified u/s 44AB( Rs.
 1 crore in case of business and Rs.
-25 lakh in case of profession) during th financial year in which sum is credited or paid- As per explanation to section 194C(7).
+50 lakh in case of profession) during th financial year in which sum is credited or paid- As per explanation to section 194C(7).

 - Where any sum paid or credited to the account of the contractor by an individual or HUF, and such sum is incurred exclusively for personal purposes of such individual or any member of HUF, tax need not be deducted at source-Sec 194C(4).

 TDS Rates for Section 194C